Little patch of yellow wall or a single asparagus? : Harold Pinter’s The Proust Screenplay

 Can radio or film can do the better job?

 Despite the fact that Pinter’s Proust was written filmically, unless a film is the length of Bela Tarr’s Satantango, it won’t truly reflect the book.
-The BBC radio adaptation is roughly 6 hours long and in some ways comes near to the book because long stetches of complex combinations of action and thought are woven into it.
-As an example, the part in Time Regained where Marcel overhears soliders talking was very well done in the radio version, with all sorts of overlaps, both in conversations and in memory and thought.
+The BBC radio adaptation is roughly 6 hours long and in some ways comes near to the book because long stretches of complex combinations of action and thought are woven into it.
+As an example, the part in Time Regained where Marcel overhears soldiers talking was very well done in the radio version, with all sorts of overlaps, both in conversations and in memory and thought.

 Another candidate in the audio category (a strong contender for ultimate Proust medium after text), is Neville Jason’s Naxos production.
 Here he writes about his Proust: Life and Work of Marcel Proust.
 Putting his and the BBC radio 6-parter in a head-to-head might be instructive.
 I haven’t listened to the Jason, but an extract in a radio interview he did a few years ago, shows he did all the parts himself.
 If you don’t like his voice, it will not save his version no matter however well filleted and done.
 The BBC radio serial with a great cast, is really beautifully done.
-Corin redgrave as Charlus.
+Corin Redgrave as Charlus.

 A personal note: I used to see Neville with his thick sheaves of paper when he came to his holiday home in Norfolk.
 I had no idea he was working on an audio abridgement.
 Nor that he took 6 years on the project.
 I knew he was an actor and I once said I was writing something.
 He volunteered to read my stuff.
 Maybe I should have overcome my fears and let him have a look.
 If he managed to abridge Proust satisfactorily he could have planned and organised the Normany landings in 1944 all by himself.